McCuen History, Family Crest & Coats of Arms

-Important Dates for the McCuen family
+Early History of the McCuen family

 This web page shows only a small excerpt of our McCuen research.
 Another 123 words (9 lines of text) covering the years 1174 and 1219 are included under the topic Early McCuen History in all our PDF Extended History products and printed products wherever possible.

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents McCuen has been spelled MacEwen, MacEwan, MacEwing, MacEuen, MacKewin, MacKewan, MacEòghainn (Gaelic) and many more.